COVID-19 vaccination information

 Who can get vaccinated

-- 6 months to 5-year-olds with disability or complex health issues can get vaccinated
+• Children aged 6 months to 5 years with disability or complex health issues can get vaccinated

-- Everyone aged 50 and over are highly recommended to get a fourth dose
+Everyone aged 5 and over is recommended to get the vaccine.

 Where your child can get vaccinated